-^a For unprotected decks or uncoated reinforcement. ^bCarried out on bridges in poor condition until rehabilitation or replacement.
+^a For unprotected decks or uncoated reinforcement. ^bCarried out on bridges in poor condition until rehabilitation or replacement. considered in conjunction with the tabulated existing bridge maintenance needs to allocate maintenance monies.

 As historic activity and cost completion data are accumulated, the frequencies given in Table 6 can be revised, expanded, and perhaps categorized by highway system, level of maintenance, and so on.
 In addition, the effects on the service life of the bridge can be assessed, and eventually, life-cycle costing models can be developed.